fausses fesses sueur

 • In summer: Natural increase in outdoor activities (hiking, swimming...)

-• In winter: More marked sedentary lifestyle
+• In winter: More pronounced sedentary behaviour

 Regular exercise stimulates the production of endorphins and improves body image, two key factors for libido.